catseye/Tamsin/doc/Philosophy.markdown

 *   It's Turing-complete.
 *   It can be bootrapped.

-It isn't, because:
+Tamsin isn't one, because:

-*   The syntax is really geared to consuming input rather than calling functions.
+*   The syntax is really geared to consuming input rather than general programming.

 Rubbish Lister
 --------------